SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 ```

-For now we define the method `buttonAction` to do nothing.
+For now, we define the method `buttonAction` to do nothing.

 ```
 MyMiniBrowserPresenter >> buttonAction